scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 queries on multiple tables than direct object manipulation.
 Pandas handles this through multiple indexing and a lot of duplication.

-Uproot was a huge hit with incoming HEP students (see Fig :ref:`fig-scikit-hep-growth`);
-suddenly they could access
-HEP data using a library installed with pip or conda and no external compiler or library requirements, use tools they already knew like Pandas and the rapidly growing machine learning frameworks.
-There were still some gaps and pain points in the ecosystem, but an analysis without C++ or compiling ROOT was finally possible.
+Uproot was a huge hit with incoming HEP students (see Fig :ref:`fig-scikit-hep-growth`); suddenly they could access HEP data using a library installed with pip or conda and no external compiler or library requirements, use tools they already knew that were compatible with the Python buffer protocol, like NumPy, Pandas and the rapidly growing machine learning frameworks.
+There were still some gaps and pain points in the ecosystem, but an analysis without writing C++ (interpreted or compiled) and compiling ROOT manually was finally possible.
 Scikit-HEP did not and does not intend to replace ROOT, but it provides alternative solutions that work natively in the Python "Big Data" ecosystem.

 .. figure:: github-package-fullstudy-for-review.pdf
    :figclass: w